 - You should have an outfit on hand for every occasion.
 A curve-loving bandage dress is excellent for parties.
 A suit will give you the edge at job interviews.
 Keeping a superb selection of casual clothes on hand -- with pieces, you can mix and match -- will help keep boredom at bay.

 - Think about the messages you might unintentionally be sending.
 For instance, if you own the same sweater in eight different colors, it could be easy for others to think that you are in a fashion rut.

 - Look for inspiration, not just in the outfits of people around you, but also in objects.
 Some relaxed lacy drapes could inspire your next excellent dress purchase.

 Blazing your path doesn't mean that you have to make every decision on your own.
 Compile a list of resources that you can go to when you come to a fork in the road.

 Some places where you might turn are:

-- Your parents.
-Sure, parents get a bad rap for being out of touch with their kids, but if you take the time to slow down and listen to what they have to say, you'll probably be surprised by the insights they offer.
-There is some cool lurking underneath that uber-responsible exterior.
+- Your parents: Sure, parents get a bad rap for being out of touch, but if you take the time to slow down and listen to what they have to say, you'll probably be surprised by the insights they offer.
+There is some coolness lurking underneath that uber-responsible exterior.

 Weigh all the advice you receive carefully; don't dismiss it if it's something you don't want to hear.
 Also, don't take it to the other extreme and invest all your mental powers in the opinion of one confidant.
 Make decisions methodically by considering all the factors involved and the potential outcomes.

-Also, take the initiative and be your own teacher.
-Reflect on your decisions, and view missteps as an opportunity to show what you're made of.
+Also, take the initiative and be your teacher.
+Reflect on your decisions, and view missteps as an opportunity to reflect.